kailash-manasarovar/statement/docs/evidence/twitter-account.md

     - Genuine stalkers embroiled legit accounts into appearing to be stalkers.

 - Some I will point out as honey trap accounts; accounts used to lure people into a false sense of security and then, at some point, part with their money.
-- Honey trap accounts double as stalkers given Domingo and the trumpet teacher's whole game is honey trap.
+- Honey trap accounts double as stalkers given Dominic and the trumpet teacher's whole game is honey trap.
 - Some of the stalker accounts will just be retweets, and I believe this is automated.

 !!! danger